Optical coherence between atomic species at the second scale: improved clock comparisons via differential spectroscopy: Main

 We thank Roger C. Brown and Chin-wen Chou for their careful reading and feedback on this manuscript.
 We also acknowledge contributions from Philip Rich, in carrying out a characterisation of the magnetic field noise of the Yb system.
 This work was supported by the National Institute of Standards and Technology, the Defense Advanced Research Projects Agency (Atomic-Photonic Integration Program), the National Science Foundation Q-SEnSE Quantum Leap Challenge Institute (Grant Number 2016244), and the Office of Naval Research (Grant Numbers N00014-18-1-2634 and N00014-20-1-2431).
 M.E.K.~was supported by an appointment to the Intelligence Community Postdoctoral Research Fellowship Program at NIST administered by ORISE through an interagency agreement between the DOE and ODNI.
 H.L.~was supported by the Department of Defense (DoD) through the National Defense Science \& Engineering Graduate (NDSEG) Fellowship Program.
 The views, opinions, and/or findings expressed are those of the authors and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S.~Government.

 All authors contributed to the design of the experiment, collection of data, and revision of the manuscript.
-During the measurements, Al$^+$ clock operation was conducted by E.R.C., D.B.H., M.E.K., D.R.L., and J.V.; Yb clock operation was conducted by Y.S.H., A.D.L., W.F.M., and X.Z.; comb metrology laboratory operation was conducted by T.M.F., H.L., and N.V.N.
+During the measurements, Al$^+$ clock operation was conducted by E.R.C., D.B.H., M.E.K., D.R.L., and J.V.; Yb clock operation was conducted by W.F.M., Y.S.H., X.Z., and A.D.L.; comb metrology laboratory operation was conducted by T.M.F., H.L., and N.V.N.
 Data analysis and preparation of the manuscript were performed by M.E.K., D.R.L., W.F.M., and N.V.N.